“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 Typically, suppliers agreeing to accept trade assurance can greatly reduce product quality-related problems.
 Note that what I am saying is “greatly reduce.”
 Yes, not a 100% guarantee.
 I believe you must have seen bad reviews about Alibaba product quality, like mass production not aligned with approved samples.
 Such problems can cause even bigger headaches than not receiving goods after you paid for them because they result in unexpected troubles.

 So don’t rely on Trade Assurance to judge it trustworthy to buy from suppliers.
 It’s not as easy as getting refunded on Amazon.
 A successful refund is built on strong evidence against clear requirements specified in the order.
 Even if you finally make it, think about the time and energy spent on the dispute.
 Not to mention possibilities you may not get refunded as expected.
-So how to protect yourself well while using trade assurance?
-Check some exclusive tips here.

 Can You Fully Trust “Verified” Suppliers?